MarkRBest/markrbest.github.io/_posts/2025-07-02-dealing-with-data.md

 ### Conclusion

 I hope this article shows that trading systems can be designed in different ways and that it is ok to not have microsecond tick to trade.
-The most important thing is to make sure the data being processed is not stale and bottle necks are kept to a minimum.
+The most important thing is to make sure the data being processed is not stale and bottlenecks are kept to a minimum.
 Even if you have a very performant system it is still good to be prepared for the worst possible events.
 Hopefully some techniques about here help and lead to you being better able to price and trade consistently irrespective of market conditions.